 Personal cultural highlights from our trip:

-Of course, it needn’t be said that everything was made better because Charlie and I finally get to take a break from this Long Distance Relationship thing.
+Of course, it needn’t be said that everything was made better because C and I finally get to take a break from this Long Distance Relationship thing.

 We just stayed at an Airbnb in Osaka for all eleven nights, then went out on day trips to Kyoto, Nara, and Kobe.
 We took it slow because it’s supposed to be a vacation, and I didn’t want to be too exhausted just before I start my new job, heh.